Ifraibrahim770/jumia_challenge/README.md

 To deploy the project (Locally):<br>
  - Install Docker (get it from here: https://docs.docker.com/get-docker/)
  - Navigate to the project's root directory
- - run the command: <strong>docker-compose up </strong> on the terminal
+ - run the command:
+  - docker-compose up
  - Wait for the image to build and run on port 8080

 Project Endpoints:<br>